fbpx

 Sleep.
 Everyone loves sleep.
 Especially parents of a newborn baby!
 Just ask any mom or dad that has brought home a baby within the last couple months how important sleep is to them.
 As adults, our bodies have adjusted to sleep patterns.
 It takes an infant’s body much longer to be able to sleep through the night!
 And by the way what does “sleep through the night” really mean anyway?
 Immense exhaustion and fatigue leads to frustration and life can become overwhelming in a matter of sleepless nights.
 Some families try to “train” their newborn to sleep though the night without understanding normal sleep patterns.
 Additionally there are a sleep training methods out there that may not always best support the breastfeeding infant and can actually contribute to shortened duration of breast-feeding times.

 Some methods and tips that work well and are more healthy for parents and babies!
 Consider the following tips to help take back your sleep.
-Heidi Brooks PhD, a Certified Lactation Counselor and Certified Child Sleep Consultant shares her top tips for parents of newborns.
+Jamie Ortiz, a Certified Child Sleep Consultant shares her top tips for parents of newborns.

 WHITE NOISE.